Electric Skateboards in Finland

 📋 📜 New for 2025

-Minimum age: 15 years old.
+Minimum age: 15 years.

 Max blood alcohol level: 0.5 ‰ (same limit as for drivers).

-Helmet recommended (often required on cycle paths).
+Helmet recommended (often required on tracks).

-Mandatory licence for rental services.
+License mandatory for rental services.

 🚧 Where to Ride

-Cycle paths: allowed for compliant models.
+Bike paths: allowed for compliant models.

-Roads: allowed where no cycle path exists.
+Roads: allowed if no bike path is available.

-Pavements: only for devices ≤ 15 km/h.
+Sidewalks: only for devices ≤ 15 km/h.

 Beyond that, they fall into the moped category, with the associated obligations.